mfem/web/src/performance.md

    Classes for evaluating basis (`ShapeEvaluator`) and finite element (`FieldEvaluator`) functions and their derivatives at quadrature points, templated by a finite element class and an integration rule class.
-These correspond to the $B$ matrix above.
+These correspond to the $B$ and $BG$ matrices above.
 Quads and hexes use the tensor-product structure for fast evaluation.

 ### fem/tbilininteg.hpp
    Classes for the element-level bilinear form integrator kernels (e.g. mass,